Losant/losant-docs/docs/experiences/walkthrough/views/log-in-page.md

 ![Endpoints](/images/experiences/walkthrough/views/log-in-page/endpoints.png "Endpoints")

-Click the "Add Endpoints" button on the top right to add the new `GET /login` endpoint.
+Click the "Add" button on the top right of the endpoints list to add the new `GET /login` endpoint.

 ![Log in Endpoint](/images/experiences/walkthrough/views/log-in-page/login-endpoint.png "Log in Endpoint")